LoginRadius/docs/content/guide/manage-roles/index.md

 ## Access Manage Roles Section

-1. Log in to your [LoginRadius Dashboard](https://dashboard.loginradius.com/dashboard) account.
+1. Log in to your <a href="https://dashboard.loginradius.com/dashboard" target="_blank">LoginRadius Dashboard</a> account.
 Select your app, then from the left navigation panel, click **User Management** and then navigate to the **Manage Roles** section.

 2. Click the down caret, and the **Manage Roles** screen will appear: